has207/flexmock/_sources/user-guide.txt

 You can mix method and non-method attributes by making the return value a lambda for callable attributes.

-Flexmock fake objects support the full range of flexmock commands but differ from partial mocks (described below) in that should_receive() can assign them new methods rather than being limited to acting on methods they already possess.
+flexmock fake objects support the full range of flexmock commands but differ from partial mocks (described below) in that should_receive() can assign them new methods rather than being limited to acting on methods they already possess.